 - Running Shoes

 The uniforms are the athletes to keep.
 Cross country uniforms are the same uniforms used by the track and field team so if an athlete expects to join the track team they will already have a uniform.

 Team t-shirts and sweatshirts will be required for every team member.
 Each team member will be given a team T-shirt and sweatshirt and be billed.
 These are to be worn at every meet.

 Cross Country athletes will also need a pair of running shoes that still have a fair amount of tread on them.
-Our recommendation for purchasing shoes is through Transport, located on Solano Ave. near Peralta or on College Ave. near Claremont Ave. in Berkeley or via mail through “East Bay Sports” (www.eastbay.com), or “First to the Finish” www.fttf.com
+Our recommendation for purchasing shoes is through Transport, located on College Ave. near Claremont Ave. in Berkeley or Renegade Running on Grand Ave. in Oakland.

 Are there “cuts” in Cross Country?

 No. The only way to be cut from the cross country team is to have unexcused absences or continually be tardy.